nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 If you are using a self-signed git repository, you will need to set the environment variable `GIT_SSL_NO_VERIFY="1"` in order for the repository to sync.

+!!! warning
+    This *must* be specified as an environment variable.
+Setting it in `nautobot_config.py` will not have the desired effect.

 ---

 ## GRAPHQL_CUSTOM_FIELD_PREFIX